10 Questions About Floating Bathroom Vanities

 3. What height should a floating vanity be?

 Wall-hung vanities typically come in three standard height options: 21, 24, and 27 inches.
-The height of the plumbing will determine what height vanity you choose, as well as how high off the floor it is installed.
+The plumbing height will determine what height vanity you choose and how high off the floor it is installed.
 If you opt for the standard 34 inch height and select a 24 inch vanity, your floating cabinet will be installed 10 inches off the floor.
-Several factors come into play here, which is why it is best to consult the experts before buying and installing this type of vanity.
+Several factors come into play here, so it is best to consult the experts before buying and installing this type of vanity.

 Related: Floating Bathroom Vanities: What You Need To Know